contactmeroshan/MachineLearningWithJavascript/README.md

 # Machine Learning With Javascript
 mainly focussed on LINEAR REGRESSION and CLASSIFICATION algorithm chosen.

-## 1) FEATURE(variable) objective analysis with K value using KNN(K nearest neighbour alorithm for our HTML page game- like PLINK game show )
+## 1) FEATURE(variable) objective analysis with K value using KNN(K nearest neighbour algorithm for our HTML page javascript game- like PLINK game show )
 https://jstu.fandom.com/wiki/Plinko_board

-keepping all other FEATURES as is, K =10, 11, 12 gave about 20 to 30 percent prediction .
+Keeping all other FEATURES as is, K =10, 11, 12 gave about 20 to 30 percent prediction .

 Then narrowing the testing with value of K=10, 11 AND 12.
-With k=10 gave the best result in the console
+With k=10 gave the best result in the console , by varying other variations(FEATURES)

 --FEATURE value 0 meaning BALL POSITION